 - The profit or loss on revaluation of each asset and liability is moved to this a/c and its balance is transferred to the capital account of the old partners in their old profit sharing ratio

 - To put it in other words, the revaluation a/c is credited with the rise in the value of each asset and decrease in its liabilities; it is a profit and is debited with a decrease in the merit of assets and increase in its liabilities is debited to revaluation a/c, it is a loss.
 Correspondingly, unrecorded liabilities are debited and unrecorded assets are credited to the revaluation account

 - If the revaluation a/c finally displays a cr. balance then, it stipulates net profit and if there is a debit balance then it stipulates net loss.
-Which will be later transferred to the capital a/c of the old partners in the old ratio
+Which will be later transferred to the capital account of the old partners in the old ratio.

 The above mentioned is the concept that is explained in detail about the Revaluation of Assets and Reassessment of Liabilities for the class 12 Commerce students.
 To know more, stay tuned to BYJU’S.